kissmetrics/km-support/_posts/2013-04-05-power-report-examples.md

 As a rule of thumb, this is the mindset to help you create a report:

 * **Report Columns**: what's the number you're getting at the end of the day?
-[Number of people, number of times an event happens, a sum over a property][calcluations]?
+[Number of people, number of times an event happens, a sum over a property][calculations]?
 * **Report Segments**: what criteria are you using to divide your numbers from above into more interesting pieces?
 Are you looking to compare X this month vs. last month ("Over Time")?
 Are you looking to compare X based on which Referrer brought people to your site?
 What is the *comparison* criteria?

 <a name="measuring-retention"></a>